 Dead crow symbolism

 A dead crow has strong symbolism as it might stand for hope and positivity coming your way.
-That’s because usually, the crow has a negative symbolism, especially when you cross paths with it.
+That’s because usually, the crow has negative symbolism, especially when you cross paths with it.

 Universally considered a bird of bad omen, the crow is the symbol of a curse.
 A frequent visitor to cemeteries and desolate countryside, it evokes images of death, loneliness, and sadness.